vsimakhin/web-logbook/README.md

 1. Extract archive to some folder/directory
 1. Run:
   * Windows:
-    * Double click on the `web-logbook.exe` file.
+    * Double-click on the `web-logbook.exe` file.
 It will show you some warning about how unsafe it can be (need to solve it later), but just run it.
   * Linux:
     * Open a terminal and navigate to the directory
     * Run `./web-logbook`
   * MacOS:
-    * *I still didn't test it for the MacOS, so in theory should be as same as for linux, but... who knows ¯\\_(ツ)_/¯*
+    * *I still didn't test it for MacOS, so in theory, should be as same as for Linux, but... who knows ¯\\_(ツ)_/¯*
 4. Open your browser and type http://localhost:4000
 5. Go to the [Settings](http://localhost:4000/settings) page and click on the `Update Airport DB` button
-5. Go to the [Export](http://localhost:4000/export) page and click `Restore Defaults` and `Save` for the all export formats (in case the values there are 0)
+5. Go to the [Export](http://localhost:4000/export) page and click `Restore Defaults` and `Save` for all export formats (in case the values there are 0)
 6. Once you finished, use `Ctrl+C` in the terminal window or just close it

 ## CLI options